Skip to main content

 }

-Skills bundled in package-skills/ have lower priority than the consuming project's own project-skills/.
+Skills in skills/ have lower priority than the consuming project's own skills/.
 This means consumers can always override your skills locally without conflict.